 Norm said: That is quite possibly the most elegant, thoughtful and thorough distillation of what it means to be a Christian I have ever had the pleasure to read.
 I have not attended church services (Christian or Jewish) since becoming non-theist in my beliefs.
 Your words, I think, have given me pause to reconsider.
 The thing I enjoyed most about attending a Christian Church or Jewish Synagogue was the camaraderie of tackling difficult human tragedy and struggle collectively.
 It is where I felt most profoundly a part of the Community.

 Got feedback?
-Feel free to send email or use the comment form below this post.
-You can also join the discussion on facebook or Google+.
+Feel free to use the direct feedback form below this post, or join the discussion on facebook or Google+.